|Guide||♦||8 Triplogs||Active Topic|

 Payson Area trails system (PATS) is an in-process interconnecting trail system.
 They will be using roads, sidewalks, existing forest trails and roads as well as new trails.
-There are some of the trails that are outside the city limits of the Town of Payson as well as going thru town.
-Some of the trails are completed but there are still some that they are working on.
+Some of the trails are outside the city limits of the Town of Payson, and some go thru town.
+Some of the trails are complete, and others are a work in progress.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.